• Hospital Emergency Codes

 • Woodstock Hospital is a mask-friendly organization and provides masks for visitors at all entrances

 • Daily visiting hours are 11:00 am to 8:00 pm.
-Additional consideration may be given to palliative, pediatric, long-stay, and labouring patients and other circumstances at the discretion of the clinical care team in consultation with the patient
+Additional consideration may be given to critically ill, palliative, pediatric, long-stay, and labouring patients and other circumstances at the discretion of the clinical care team in consultation with the patient

 • Limit of two (2) visitors per inpatient at a time